liouxiao/vdbench2influxdb/README.md

 The original code is written in PHP;

-Tranlated to Golang by ChatGPT;
+Translated to Golang by ChatGPT;

 Revised by Liouxiao.